bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Authorization PoP header as described in {{I-D.ietf-oauth-signed-http-request}} section 4, with the following additional requirements:

-- The at (access token) field MUST be [note: this is in contrast to the requirements in the existing spec] unless this method is being used in conjunction with an access token as in {{use-access-token}}.
+- The at (access token) field MUST be omitted unless this method is being used in conjunction with an access token as in {{use-access-token}}.
+            [[ Editor's note: this is in contradiction to the referenced spec which makes this field mandatory. ]]

 - The b (body hash) field MUST be calculated and supplied

+- All components of the URL MUST be calculated and supplied

+- The m (method) field MUST be supplied

 ~~~
 POST /tx HTTP/1.1